bklaing2/autofy/README.md

-# [﻿﻿autofy](https://bklaing2.github.io/autofy/) - automatically keep Spotify playlists up to date

-Add all of an artist's songs to a Spotify playlist
+# [﻿﻿autofy](https://bklaing2.github.io/autofy/) - Add all of an artist's songs to a Spotify playlist

 1. Create a playlist on Spotify
 2. Include the word "autofy" in the playlist description